tiibuturner/tiibuturner/README.md

 👉 I am currently working on a pile of homeworks, but also my own projects.

-👉 I am currently learning about analytics and the ways to do it.
+👉 At school, I am currently learning about analytics and the ways to do it.

 👉 On my spare time, I am studying about DevOps and containerization. 🤓